-- Background processing, Caching, Prefetching, Streaming – additional data-oriented software engineering techniques utilized behind the scenes in support of various virtualization patterns that help optimize the performance and other aspects of the user experience.
+Background processing, Caching, Prefetching, Streaming – additional data-oriented software engineering techniques utilized behind the scenes in support of various virtualization patterns that help optimize the performance and other aspects of the user experience.
 The underlying thread (pun intended) among these patterns and practices is about separating UI/presentation layer rendering and interactions from the potential complexities of logic and data services in connection with the asynchronous nature of the distributed “cloud” software environment now in the mainstream.
 They are also about taking advantage of the robust multi-tasking capabilities found in current industry-standard software platforms and frameworks.

 The standard definitions and metrics for availability involve the concepts of fault tolerance and functional uptime affectionately referred to as “five nines” (99.%).
 Software architects and engineers often utilize redundancy and clustering patterns in distributed architectures to help reduce or eliminate single points of failure to ensure greater availability.
 There are of course scenarios where downtime simply cannot be avoided, most often due to issues beyond the control of the software itself such as the network on which the software runs (online or web applications, for example).
 In many cases, there are creative techniques that can be applied which help negotiate either planned or unexpected downtime inside the user experience or offer alternate paths of functionality to temporarily steer around a functional dead end.
-In other situations, there are applications which can intentionally be used in offline mode and automatically perform data synchronization once they become reconnected to services.
+In other situations, there are applications that can intentionally be used in offline mode and automatically perform data synchronization once they become reconnected to services.
 Actions performed by the user in offline mode can be accepted and queued up for processing by the software which offers up the perception of being online and available.
-Making disconnected or partially unavailable states feel connected results in a more rewarding user experience and functional workflow in the software.
+Making disconnected or partially unavailable states feel connected results in more rewarding user experience and functional workflow in the software.